Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Introduction

 \section{Introduction}

-Recently Accattoli and Dal~Lago \cite{acca:lago:2014:beta-reduction-invariant:LICS,acca:lago:2014:beta-reduction-invariant:arxiv} have proved that the number of steps in a \lo\ rewrite sequence to normal form provides an invariant cost model for the \LambdaCalculus.
-That is, there is an implementation $I$ on a reasonable machine (e.g., a Turing machine, or a random access machine) of the partial function that maps a \lambdaterm\ to its normal form whenever that exists such that $I$ has the following property: there is a bivariate integer polynomial $\bap{p}{x}{y}$ such that if a \lambdaterm~$\alter$ of size $m$ has a \lo\ rewrite sequence of length $n$ to a normal form~$\blter$, then $I$ obtains a compact representation of $\blter$ from $\alter$ in time bounded by $\bap{p}{n}{m}$.
-Accattoli and Dal~Lago first simulate \lo\ rewrite sequences by `\lo\ useful' rewrite sequences in the linear explicit substitution calculus, using the restriction that only those steps are performed that facilitate the simulation of \lo\ \betareduction\ steps.
-Subsequently they show that such rewrite sequences can be implemented on a reasonable machine.
+Accattoli and Dal~Lago \cite{acca:lago:2014:beta-reduction-invariant:LICS,acca:lago:2016} proved that the number of steps in a \lo\ rewrite sequence to normal form provides an invariant cost model for the \lambdacalculus, in the following sense.\ There is an implementation $I$ on a reasonable machine (e.g., a Turing machine, or a random access machine) of the partial function that maps a \lambdaterm\ to its normal form, whenever that exists, such that $I$ has the following property: there are integer polynomials $\bfap{p}{x}{y}$ and $\fap{q}{x}$ such that if a \lambdaterm~$\blter$ is the result of $n$ successive \lo\ \betareduction\ steps performed to a \lambdaterm~$\alter$ of size~$m$, then $I$ obtains a compact representation~$C$ of $\blter$ from $\alter$ in time bounded by $\bfap{p}{n}{m}$, and $\blter$ can be obtained from $C$ in time bounded by $\fap{q}{\size{\blter}}$ where $\size{\blter}$ is the symbol size of the represented \lambdaterm~$\blter$. \footnote{That the represented \lambdaterm~$\blter$ must be computable from its compact representation~$C$ in time bounded by the size of $\blter$, which is implicit in the result of \cite{acca:lago:2014:beta-reduction-invariant:LICS,acca:lago:2016}, is crucial to prevent `hiding' of reduction work in the computation of `pretty printing' $C$ as $\blter$.}